 A two storey extension must not exceed 3m in depth or be within 7m of the rear boundary.
 Specific restrictions will also apply to the windows in such extensions.

-8. Add a garden room
+8. Add a garden room without planning permission

 You should avoid building in front of your property, as this generally requires planning permission, and your plans will also need to meet the following criteria: